ragley/Ragleys-STR/README.md

 10. If you want to make changes, disconnect from the server and repeat steps 6-9, or else other people will not see them.

 ## Tips When Playing (WIP)
-1. Use normal saves instead of Quicksaves, and turn off autosave functionality.
-   - These have been known to start causing issues for extended play in Skyrim so I recommend against relying on them.
+1. Don't Save when playing on a server.
+The server/STR handles this.
 2. Try to allow the party leader to enter cells first, both interior and exterior to avoid the issue of invisible enemies.
-3. If you experience bugs and aren't sure whats causing them first refer to: https://github.com/tiltedphoques/Mod-Compatibility for information on mods used with STR.
+3. If you experience bugs and aren't sure whats causing them first refer to: https://github.com/tiltedphoques/Mod-Compatibility or https://wiki.tiltedphoques.com/tilted-online/guides/troubleshooting for information on STR and mods.
    - I will do my best to avoid these in the installation process but its not yet very solid at what works properly with STR.
    - If you check that mod compatability page and also check the modpages of the installed mods and still can't figure it out, post an issue and I will try to help as best I can.
 4. Always have the party leader join the server first and create the party.
    - The party leader should be physically in front of the party when travelling to ensure they are the first to enter a new cell
    - The party leader should be the only person progressing quests to help keep everything synced.
      - If someone other than the party leader progresses a quest, have the party leader repeat the same steps to catch up.
+5. Do not join a server before selecting your start.
+This can cause problems.

 # Disclaimer